sailpoint-oss/golang-sdk/api_triggers_v1/docs/Models/MachineidentitycreatedMachineIdentity.md

 ### NewMachineidentitycreatedMachineIdentity

-`func NewMachineidentitycreatedMachineIdentity(id string, created time.Time, modified time.Time, subtype string, manuallyEdited bool, ) *MachineidentitycreatedMachineIdentity`
+`func NewMachineidentitycreatedMachineIdentity(id string, created SailPointTime, modified SailPointTime, subtype string, manuallyEdited bool, ) *MachineidentitycreatedMachineIdentity`

 NewMachineidentitycreatedMachineIdentity instantiates a new MachineidentitycreatedMachineIdentity object This constructor will assign default values to properties that have it defined,